sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/i._ech._jonsaTan/Sanskrit_Inscriptions.md

 Bhūpena netrojvalacīvarāṇi\।

+Bhikṣvāryasaṁghasya hi nā\[y\]itāni[^84]

+Deśe Sila-(64)meghanarādhipasya\।\।

-Bhikṣvāryasaṁghasya hi nā\[y\][itāni](# " I do not know if hastinikāis to be taken literally.
+[^84]: " I do not know if hastinikāis to be taken literally.
 In b read netrojjvala.
-Näyitäni in c is odd, and däpitäni would be better.")
+Näyitäni in c is odd, and däpitäni would be better."

-Deśe Sila-(64)meghanarādhipasya\।\।